21 Budget-Friendly Escort Card Displays That Look Anything But Cheap

 • Prior to The Knot Worldwide, Hannah was the Social Media Editor at Martha Stewart Weddings.

 Now that your RSVPs are in, it's time to decide where to seat each guest and how to communicate those table assignments to them.
-While a simple wedding escort card is all that's needed, creating a memorable escort card display is a chance to have fun with your decor and wow guests as they arrive at the reception.
-We've tapped a few knowledgeable industry experts, José Rolón of José Rolón Events, Candice Patterson of Designs by CM Events and Ryan Abney of Ryan Abney Event Design, to help you create a memorable, budget-friendly escort card display you'll absolutely love, without blowing your whole wedding budget.
+These wedding escort card ideas and displays prove that you don't have to stick to the simple, basic paper cards lined up on a table—take the chance to have fun with your decor and wow guests as they arrive at the reception.
+We've tapped a few knowledgeable industry experts, José Rolón of José Rolón Events, Candice Patterson of Designs by CM Events and Ryan Abney of Ryan Abney Event Design, to gather pro tips and ideas that will help you create a memorable escort card display you'll absolutely love.

 In this article: